ECNTechnology/mycloudpbx-kb/guides/mycloudpbx/readme.md

 ## myCloudPBX Configuration Portal

-To log into the management portal navigate to the company portal and enter your Username & Password.
+To log into the management portal navigate to the portal and enter your Username & Password.

 <img style="width: auto; height: auto;" src="/images/screen-shot-2019-04-15-at-2.49.17-pm.png">